henel321/homeassistant-config/README.md

 - Move more config to packages
 - Re-Add tamper alert for fire alarm once fixed in HA.
-- Lower bedroom termostat while balcony door is open to prevent it from activating.
+- Lower thermostat while windows/balcony doors are open to prevent heat from activating.
+- Fix zigbee battery reporting for new devices
+-